A blog that is a single executable binary

 if (http_req_is_home(req_buff)) {

-// The resource is "/" we return posts[0]
+// The resource is "/" so we return posts[0]

 rep_status = set_http_rep_200(posts[0].content_type, posts[0].body,